Home - Diet - Vegetarian and Vegan - Quick and Easy Farro Risotto

 Recipe steps

-The shortcut: Instead of constantly stirring as in a classic method, boil the farro grains separately until tender (20-25 minutes).
-Note: You can cook the farro up to 3 days ahead.
+Pro shortcut: Instead of constantly stirring as in a classic method, recipes for farro risotto often boil the farro grains separately until they become tender (20-25 minutes).
+Note that you can cook the farro up to 3 days ahead.
 Add the pre-cooked grain to the simmered tomato mixture following the recipe.

 • Saute onion, garlic, crushed red chili and some thyme.